 Brace Roof Trusses and Rafters so They Are Able to Resist Wind and Seismic Loads No Matter the Direction

 Regardless of the roof type, it must be adequately braced.
-Truss manufactures use software to analyze how the wind forces as specified by ASCE 7 for the home’s ultimate design wind speed will transfer through the truss system and therefore where the bracing is needed as shown in Figure 2.
-The location where bracing is required is specified in truss package documentation and some truss manufactures also tag the location on the truss where bracing is required; an example of such a tag is shown in Figure 3.
+Truss manufacturers use software to analyze how the wind forces, as specified by ASCE 7 for the home’s ultimate design wind speed, will transfer through the truss system and, therefore, where the bracing is needed, as shown in Figure 2.
+The location where bracing is required is specified in truss package documentation, and some truss manufacturers also tag the location on the truss where bracing is required; an example of such a tag is shown in Figure 3.

 The IRC does have specifications on bracing the roof truss to the top plates in Section R602.10.8.2, which divides the specification depending on whether the house is in seismic design categories A, B, and C or categories D0, D1, and D2.
 One of the roof truss seismic bracing options in the IRC is illustrated in Figure 4 (Figure R602.10.8.2(3) in the IRC).

 Gable roofs are not inherently stable against the forces induced by hurricanes, high winds, and earthquakes.
 The connection between the roof and the gable end wall is particularly vulnerable and needs to be braced.
 The image below (Figure 5) shows a wall failure due to inadequate bracing of the gable end wall.

 Even under normal weathering, the difference between a home with a gable roof and one with a hip roof is evident.
 The gable end wall of a house with a gable roof tends to experience greater weathering than a house with a hip roof.
 Below is a picture of a more extreme example (Figure 6).